Fault Tolerance by Construction: Conclusion

 To make this concept practical and computationally tractable, we adapted the ZX calculus.
 We developed a methodology for constructing \emph{fault-equivalent representations} that faithfully map noisy quantum circuits into the graphical language.
 We identified a set of \emph{fault-equivalent rewrite rules} that, unlike standard ZX rules, provably preserve a circuit's behaviour under noise.
 This gives rise to a new paradigm of fault-tolerant circuit design where correctness is guaranteed by construction, avoiding the need for complex, resource-intensive verification after the synthesis is complete.

 We demonstrated the practical applicability of this framework through several concrete examples.
 We presented simple, intuitive graphical proofs for the correctness of both Shor- and Steane-style syndrome extraction.
 Furthermore, we used our fault-equivalent rewrites to synthesize a novel cat state preparation protocol applicable to codes of any distance and to optimize existing syndrome extraction circuits.
 Notably, our method yielded a Shor-style implementation that halves the number of auxiliary qubits required and an optimized circuit for the Steane code that reduces the ancilla qubit count from eight to five during syndrome extraction.
-These results, achieved through the compositional application of our rewrite rules, produced circuits whose fault tolerance is not immediately apparent from their structure, overcoming the need for transversal constructions.
+In STIM simulation~\parencite{gidneyStimFast2021}, we verified the improved performance of the optimised circuits.
+These novel circuits, achieved through the compositional application of our rewrite rules, are fault-tolerant despite the lack of immediate structural indicators, overcoming the need for transversal constructions.

 Looking forward, we anticipate that this perspective can capture and unify many different approaches in fault-tolerant quantum computing.
 The language may help identify new structural indicators of fault tolerance beyond established ideas like transversality.
 Moreover, it enables the exploration of entirely new circuit implementations with practical hardware benefits; for instance, our framework was used to derive a teleportation-like syndrome measurement circuit that could aid with routing on chips with limited connectivity.
 Ultimately, this work paves the way toward an end-to-end circuit compilation framework, enabling the systematic translation of idealized algorithms into practical, resource-efficient, and verifiably fault-tolerant quantum circuits.